How Much Do Solar Panels Cost?

 My partner and I began our dive into solar power for two reasons.
 We want to build a workshop in a rural area without access to grid power, and my mom keeps asking if she should install solar panels on her house in the city.

 These two scenarios have different costs and installation complexities.
 But the good news is, both are DIYable if you have some electrical knowledge.
+And now, there are also tax incentives available that can significantly reduce the cost of installing solar power systems in your home that were approved as part of the Inflation Reduction Act of 2022.
 Here’s what we’ve learned about what to expect in each situation.

 What Is a Solar Panel?